daniel-wrench/reynolds_scales_project/README.md

 Codes for constructing a database of solar wind parameters and scales as measured by the *Wind* spacecraft (and potentially other spacecraft too)

 ## To-do
-1. Upon getting Tulasi's feedback, put together slides for AGU (don't spend more than half a day)
-6. Send Tulasi a recording of my draft presentation by Tuesday.
-4. Merge dataset with 99-2007 (keeping in mind that they do not start and end flat) and update plots
-5. Merge with remaining data
-6. Turn Word doc. into Latex paper template
-7. Fill in details of paper
-8. Start on proposal
+1. Tidy repo
+5. Perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
+5. Calculate summary stats, put in metadata, try to figure out tb issue (compare tb with Pitna, try to sort out to get decent Re numbers)
+2. Plots
+- Expand upon introduction
+- Make corr scale intro. plots a 3-panel plot, annotate with values
+- Make taylor scale intro plots a 2-panel plot
+- Add di to the power spectrum
+- Put Re table at the end, discussion of scales before then
+- Get streamlined results from Rāpoi codes
+- Investigate spectral break scale.
+Add di, tb (calculate their ratio) and other scales to the power spectrum in the demo notebook, ala Fig. 5 in Phillips2022.
+We are assuming our frequency ranges are in line with the work of Pitna.
+- Look into outlier and error analysis for both scales and the final Re estimate.
+Note the skewed distribution we have to deal with, and Bill’s point that the correlation scale is known to have a log-normal distribution.

 ### Optional next steps

 - Add [sunspot number](https://www.sidc.be/silso/datafiles), probably in `3_merge_dataframes` step
 - Add energies, decay rate (see eqn.
 10 of Zhou2020, eqn.
 1 of Wu2022)
+- Once Re calculations have been finalised, put into `construct_database.py`

 ## Background

 Previously, **Kevin de Lange** created a smaller version of this dataset and investigated the correlation between the Taylor scale and the other variables, including training machine learning models to predict the Taylor scale. *He found an unexpected, reasonably strong positive correlation between the Taylor scale and correlation scale*.
-Specifically, he found a **correlation of 0.77 between the Taylor scale and exponential-fit correlation scale**, and **0.62 between the Taylor scale and the 1/e-trick correlation scale**.
+Specifically, he found a **correlation of 0.77 between the Taylor scale and exponential-fit correlation scale**, and **0.62 between the Taylor scale and the 1/e-trick correlation scale** (see Figures 5.17 and 5.18 on page 57 of his thesis, *Mining Solar Wind Data for Turbulence Microscales*).

-We are now more rigorously estimating the Taylor scale to confirm or deny this correlation.
+We are now more rigorously estimating the Taylor scale to confirm or deny this correlation, which would have significant implications of a constant Reynolds number in the solar wind.
 At the same time, we are creating a database of many more years of data that also includes other parameters of interest such as plasma beta, gyroradii, etc.

 ## Data
 Time series of physical parameters of the solar wind.